Get the Gig: Musicians can ask audiences to mind their manners

 Question: I'm a male solo artist.
 Sometimes when I play bars, I see some questionable behavior from men toward women in the audience.
 I mentioned something to my musician friends, and they said they see things sometimes, too.
 When I go to the jazz fest, Brave Combo will tell the audience to watch out for each other and be safe.
 I feel like I can tell the audience to please not be skeezy with women, but my friends aren't so sure.
 Should I let it go, or should I be like Brave Combo and tell people to be nice?
 What do you think?
 Should bar staff take care of it?
 Or if we see something should we say something?

-Let me start by saying to the artist that wrote this question: I love you!
+Let me start by saying to the artist who wrote this question: I love you!
 I want to thank you for caring for your audience.
-Talent is only part of the equation when trying to succeed as an artist, fans care about you when they know you care about them.
+Talent is only part of the equation when trying to succeed as an artist; fans care about you when they know you care about them.
 You are well on your way.

 It is no question that is a problem in the entertainment world.
 Unfortunately, it is a problem in most worlds.
 But things can especially become a problem when drinks are flowing and the crowd is packed.
 It is essential that women (and all identities) feel safe when going to a show.
 So, from a social standpoint, I think we should all feel empowered to speak, both on and off the stage.